warlord500/Attack-of-the-Unidead/README.md

 This is a group project by the students of Computer Science department at CCC.
 A roguelike dungeon-crawler with a nonsense and absurd take on its theme.

+## TODO

+- [x] Load configuration from init.txt file
+- [ ] Create room editor to design rooms to be inserted into dungeon generator
+- [ ] Create dungeon generator
+- [ ] Draw sprite art for Unicycle dude

 ## Linking the project into Visual Studio

 After creating your project, right click it and select properties.